You are here

 Since its inception, AGOA has helped to increase U.S. two-way trade with sub-Saharan Africa.

 The U.S. Congress requires the President to determine annually whether sub-Saharan African countries are eligible for AGOA benefits based on progress in meeting certain criteria, including progress toward the establishment of a market-based economy, rule of law, economic policies to reduce poverty, protection of internationally recognized worker rights, and efforts to combat corruption.
-As of August 2014, 41 sub-Saharan African countries were eligible for AGOA benefits.
+As of January 1, 2019, 39 sub-Saharan African countries are eligible for AGOA benefits.

 The U.S. Government provides assistance -- most notably through four regional trade hubs -- to African governments and businesses that are seeking to make the most of AGOA and to diversify their exports to the United States.